-Aikido for women
+Aikido for Women Classes

 Do you ever feel unsafe when walking alone at night?
 Do you have to carefully plan how you’re going to get from one place to another after dark?
 Have you ever been put in a situation that’s made you feel physically vulnerable?
 Do you wish you could improve your fitness, but are put off by the unwelcoming atmosphere of the gym?